Above: Jake, one of my football-throwing college colleagues from the University of Wisconsin.

 own, with a baby that's not hers.

-Above center: Marilyn and Mike showed me what is quite possibly the only "Leuville" in the world.
+Above left: Marilyn and Mike showed me what is quite possibly the only "Leuville" in the world.

 Above right: We also visited the Harriet Tubman house in Auburn.
 Harriet

 was a slave from Maryland who escaped to the North in the years before the Civil War.
 She secretly returned to the South several times and guided over 400

 slaves north to freedom with the help of the "Underground Railroad."

 Above left: We stopped by the Fort Hill Cemetery in Auburn to look for the grave of Captain Myles Keogh, a casualty of